elishatofunmi/ReinEnv/pyfootball/readme.md

+# A reinforcement learning based football game - Discrete mathematics approach

-Reinforcement Learning based environment for football analytics built with pygame.
+This is an exploration of reinforcement Learning based environment for football analytics built with pygame.